oxanamar/English-cards/README.md

   Users can navigate through a set of vocabulary cards, each featuring an English word, its transcription, and its translation.
 Cards are displayed one at a time to mimic traditional flashcards, with a "Check" button to reveal the translation.
 Clicking the translation toggles back to the "Check" button, encouraging active recall.

 - **CRUD Table for Word Management**:
   A dedicated table enables users to manage their vocabulary dynamically.
 Words can be added with real-time validation to ensure no field is left empty, edited to update existing entries, and deleted when no longer needed.
+This feature is powered by a backend API that synchronizes changes in real time.

 - **Progress Tracking**:
   The app tracks the number of words users have learned.
 Progress is displayed prominently, motivating users to continue learning and achieve their language goals.